d-todt/nmc/doc/intro.rst

 Todo...

-.. _checkpointing:

-Checkpointing
-*************

-Currently, checkpointing is only available for genetic algorithms.
-Here, a generation from a previous simulation can be read in and continued from there.
-For an example look at :file:`bin/l2l-fun-ga-checkpoint.py`

 .. _parallelization:

 Parallelization
 ***************

-We also support running different instances of the experiments on different cores.
+We also support running different instances of the experiments on different cores and hosts using Jube.

 .. _logging: